 John Murray (Ex-Officio)

 Born in New Brunswick but lived in Nova Scotia for over 50 years.
 John worked for the Department of Lands and Forestry for 32 years as a Forester.
 Retired in 2017 and moved over to the Conservatory.
-His long-standing love of music reflects the fact that during my formative years his mom sang as a guest soloist at numerous churches in Metro and Cape Breton.
-He studied piano for several years plus learned how to play bagpipes in his younger years.
+His long-standing love of music reflects the fact that during his formative years his mom sang as a guest soloist at numerous churches in Metro and Cape Breton.
+He studied piano for several years plus learned how to play bagpipes in his younger years

 Diana Rutherford (Ex-Officio)